dnsimple/dnsimple-developer/content/v2/zones/ns-records.markdown

     PUT /:account/zones/:zone/ns_records

 Update the NS records for a zone in a hosted domain in the account.
-If vanity name servers are enabled for the domain, plesae ensure that they are included in the name server name parameters or referenced name server sets, for the vanity name server configuration to stay effective.
+If vanity name servers are enabled for the domain, please ensure that they are included in the name server name parameters or referenced name server sets, for the vanity name server configuration to stay effective.

 ### Parameters